The Legend of Zelda: A Link to the Past (1991) – 4NG Premium Game Page | 4NERDS

-The game that defined the classic top-down Zelda formula: elegant overworld exploration, item-driven dungeon design, the Light World / Dark World duality, and a structure so strong that the series kept echoing it for decades.
+The game that defined the classic top-down Zelda formula: elegant overworld exploration, item-driven dungeon design, the Light World / Dark World duality, and a structure so strong the series echoed it for decades.

 • Dungeon structure: item-based progression and puzzle layering still feel incredibly sharp.